 Warm 1 cup of water on the stove (not to boiling — just warm) and pour into a cool glass.
-Add 1 tsp salt to the warm water and mix well.
-Swish and rinse in your mouth, spitting water out into the sink when finished (do not swallow).
+Add 1 tsp. salt to the warm water and mix well.

-The salt will help prevent the growth of bacteria in your mouth, and help decrease the bacteria on your gums which may be causing the swelling.
-Rinse with warm salt water at least twice per day until swelling subsides.
+The salt will help prevent the growth of bacteria in your mouth and decrease the bacteria on your gums, which may be causing the swelling.

 Try either a hot or cold compress to help reduce pain.